Raj-Comet/Password-Generator/README.md

 # Password-Generator
-A web-based passport photo generator that allows users to easily create perfectly formatted passport, visa, and ID photos for any country.
-Upload your image, select your country's specifications, and download a print-ready photo sheet.
+A clean and simple web-based tool for generating strong, secure, and random passwords to enhance your online security.